DataDog/system-tests/docs/scenarios/onboarding.md

 All system-tests assertions and utilities are based on python and pytests.
 You need to prepare this environment before run the tests:

 - Python and pytests environment as described: [configure python and pytests for system-tests](../../README.md#requirements).
-- Ensure that requirements.txt is loaded (you can run "./build.sh -i runner")
+- Ensure that requirements.txt is loaded (you can run "`./build.sh -i runner`")
 - AWS Cli is configured
 - Pulumi environment configured as described: [Get started with Pulumi](https://www.pulumi.com/docs/get-started/)
   - Execute "pulumi login" local step: [Pulumi login](https://www.pulumi.com/docs/reference/cli/pulumi_login/).